polmiro/has_filepicker_image/README.md

 _Note: This method accepts a style plus optional paramters for the url or simply optional parameters for the url._

 ### In your forms

+You can pass an option :delete_button to if you want to display or not the remove button (main reason is to be able to hiden for nested models).

 ```erb
 <%= form_for @user do |f| %>